Sooraj-krishna/ai-engine-microservice/README.md

 **The Timing is Perfect**: AI technology is ready, developers are expensive, and non-technical website owners are looking for better solutions.

-**We Need Your Help**: With $250-500K in seed funding, we can reach 400+ customers in Year 1, generating $720K ARR and positioning for rapid growth.

 ---